-IRPs considered in this paper will often output prediction p-functions of an especially simple kind.
-Let us say that the prediction function \eqref{eq:f} is a \emph{hedged prediction set} if it has the form

-where $E\subseteq\mathbf{Y}$ is the prediction set associated with it and $c\in[0,1)$ reflects our confidence in this prediction set; the smaller $c$ the greater confidence.
-We will refer to $c$ as the \emph{incertitude} of the prediction set $E$.
-As always, the expression ``prediction interval'' will be applied to prediction sets that happen to be intervals of the real line, and the corresponding hedged prediction sets will be called hedged prediction intervals.
+We will only be interested in IRPs for which their underlying aggregating p-variable is \emph{calibration-invariant}, i.e., does not depend on the ordering of its first $m$ arguments (corresponding to the calibration examples), so we make this requirement part of the definition.
+This makes the IRPs themselves independent of the ordering of the calibration examples.

-\begin{remark} In our analysis of inductive randomness predictors, we will assume that all $n+1$ examples under consideration are IID, although it will be obvious that it is sufficient to assume that only the calibration and test examples are IID. \end{remark}
+\begin{remark} \upshape In our analysis of IRPs, we will assume that all $n+1$ examples under consideration are IID, although it will be obvious that it is sufficient to assume that only the calibration and test examples are IID. \end{remark}